-Landscape Schedule indicating the type, size, and quantity of plant and tree
+Landscape Schedule indicating the type, size, and quantity of plant and tree materials.
+Calculations used to determine the quantity of trees and shrubs required.

-Off-street parking lots with 20 or more spaces must dedicate at least 5% of total parking area to interior landscaping islands.
-Each island must be a minimum of 150 SF and contain at least 1 deciduous tree, covered with mulch, grass or groundcover.
+Off-street parking lots with 20 or more spaces must show the required landscape island that is a minimum size of 150 SF and contain at least 1 deciduous tree, covered with mulch, grass or groundcover OR show the green infrastructure alternatives, such as green roofs, permeable surfaces, rain gardens etc.